 When you pedal your knee should be in line with your toes.
 When viewed from the front, your hip, knee and ankle should all line up.
 As you look down during a pedal stroke there should be times when you can’t see your toes because your knee should block your vision.

 You must first ensure you have a correct foot placement and then alignment of your knee to your foot.

 The most important message is that the whole action is smooth, continuous and rhythmical, not jerky.
 If we can keep the momentum and focus on the push phase of the left and right leg during a pedal stroke you are well on your way to efficient pedalling.

 A pedal stroke refers to a full revolution of the pedal that is going from 12 to 12 on a clock face.
 However both the left and right leg contribute to this revolution, to a pedal stroke.

 - Push Phase – The most powerful part of your pedal stroke is the push part, between 12 and 5 o’clock for both legs.
 This is also the easiest and most natural part of the stroke.
-We have big muscles that are designed to do that push, pushing down at all 3 joints the hip, knee and ankle and it is easy for them.
+We have big muscles that are designed to do that push.
+During this phase push down through all 3 joints the hip, knee and ankle.
+Focus at pushing down through the heel.

 - Momentum Phase – With a good efficient push phase you will have momentum to carry you through from 5-6 o’clock

 - Recovery Phase – (Note the opposite leg is in the Push Phase during the Recovery Phase) the leg is light on the pedal during this phase, so as not to provide any resistance to the push from the other leg and allows this leg to come around to prepare to repeat its push phase

 Pedalling is continuous from one side to the other, a complete pedal stroke (from 12 to 12 on the clock face) comprises

 - L leg push and momentum while R leg recovery